Why Rest Feels Uncomfortable When You're Burnt Out

 For many burnt-out nervous systems, the most restorative rest is often quieter and less stimulating than we’re used to.
 That might look like a slow walk, sitting outside with a coffee, reading a few pages of a book or simply allowing your mind to wander.

-At first it can feel unfamiliar.
-But these are the moments where the nervous system finally gets the signal that it’s safe to settle.
+At first it can feel unfamiliar but these are the moments where the nervous system finally gets the signal that it’s safe to settle.

 How to Make Rest Feel Safer

-Redefine Rest
+Reframe Rest

 If you've started to see rest as some kind of moral failing, it may be time to redefine the term.
-Rest isn’t laziness or self indulgence .
-It’s essential nervous system regulation.
+Rest isn’t laziness or self indulgence, it’s essential nervous system regulation.
 If you want to perform at your best you need to be able to rest.

 Start With Active Rest